Alabama Mercedes employees overwhelmingly vote against joining union, slowing UAW effort in South

 The NLRB said both sides have five business days to file objections to the election.
 The union must wait a year before seeking another vote.

+Alabama Gov. Kay Ivey, who has campaigned against the union, wrote in a post on X that auto manufacturing is one of the state’s crown jewel industries, and the state is committed to keeping it that way.

+“Alabama is not Michigan, and we are not the Sweet Home to the UAW,” she wrote.
+“We urge the UAW to respect the results of this secret ballot election.”

-Worker Melissa Howell, who campaigned against the union, said she and other employees realized that the union was making lofty promises that it couldn't put in writing, including pay of $40 per hour, pensions and better benefits.
+Worker Melissa Howell, who opposed joining the union, said she and other employees realized that the UAW was making lofty promises that it couldn't put in writing, including pay of $40 per hour, pensions and better benefits.

 “They kept repeating over and over, ‘You’re not going to lose anything.
 We're going to start with what you have right now,'” Howell said.
 “That's when we really started letting people know, 'Hey, hold up.
 It's all negotiable.'"

-But Rick Garner, 60, who works in quality control at plant and supported joining the union, said workers were shown an anti-union video every day ahead of the vote, while union opponents targeted employees they thought could be persuaded to vote no.
+But Rick Garner, 60, who works in quality control at the Mercedes assembly plant and supported joining the union, said workers were shown an anti-union video every day ahead of the vote, while union opponents targeted employees who they thought could be persuaded to vote no.

 “I’m disappointed in the people that flipped and believed the persuaders,” Garner said.